-Even with all of this, his vices and pleasures, Miller ensures that he means no harm to anyone with the things that he does.
+Even with all of these vices and pleasures, Miller ensures that he means no harm to anyone with the things that he does.
 He’s simply trying to enjoy his life, and maybe spend his time with a special lady (or several).

 The chorus is repeated twice in a row here before the first slide guitar solo that leads into the third verse, which describes the woman whom he wrote the song for and the things that he would like to do with her:

 You’re the cutest thing that I ever did seeThird verse to “The Joker” by Steve Miller Band.

 I really love your peaches, wanna shake your tree